1. Hunt for Natural Rock Arches

 Standing on the desert floor, looking up at the sheer magnitude of these natural stone bridges, one can’t help but think, I see sky where there should be rock.

-Zion possesses one of the areas richest treasure troves for intrepid explorers willing to match their wits, their legs and their fingers against Mother Nature.
+Utah possesses one of the areas richest treasure troves for intrepid explorers willing to match their wits, their legs and their fingers against Mother Nature's tall and narrow canyons.

 There are tens of thousands of ruins, artifacts, petroglyphs and pictographs throughout the state.
 One of the most fun things you can do is find an ancient artifact on your own.